 The sale of data and the data market

-All of the above can produce fairly detailed and valuable profiles of your online activity but when the separate data collections are combined you start to have very complete profiles linked directly to an individual.
+All of the above can produce fairly detailed and valuable profiles of your online AND offline activity but when the separate data collections are combined you start to have very complete profiles linked directly to an individual.
 This is what worries people more than Facebook and Google.
-Given that your data is bought and sold on a daily basis some of these companies have a complete record of everything you do online.
+Given that your data is bought and sold on a daily basis, some of these companies have a complete record of pretty much everything you do.
 Let's see what the total footprint of an average teenager today is

 I think now you must be starting to understand how the data business works and how your pretty powerless to stop it without some radical changes to your lifestyle and even then its too late for most people.
 Its important to be aware that these companies have done nothing wrong, nothing illegal or even shady, they are all businesses and their business is your data.
-I personally like Facebook & Twitter and Google is a good search engine but YOU need to make informed decisions on what services you use online, and what information you surrender to those services.
+I personally like Facebook & Twitter and Google is a good search engine but YOU need to make informed decisions on what services you use online, and what information you surrender to those services, because changing a few settings on their website will make ABSOLUTELY NO DIFFERENCE.

 Whether you believe it or not, Apple has taken a fairly adversarial approach to data protection, committing to protecting your data not only on your devices but also online with anti-tracking features in their browser (Safari), but in the scale of things and despite Apples best intentions it's not going to make very much difference in the end.
 The only way for Apple to make an effective dent in the data collection market would be to block all social media and search engines from users devices, which they won't do for obvious reasons and in the real world everyone has to make their own decisions on what they do and don't use.